 Jennifer Beardman- Biton Verified

 I am a US licensed Psychotherapist with over 19 years of experience treating anxiety, depressive disorders, PTSD, OCD and stressor-related disorders.
-If you are struggling to leave your home, I will come to you for treatment depending on need and location.
+Learning how to regulate your nervious system while processing emotions istead of pushing them away or avoiding them is the first step to living a more authentic and happier life.
 I received my undergraduate and graduate degree in Counseling Psychology from the University of Missouri and have extensive training from a Cognitive- Behavioral theoretical orientation.
 I use evidence-based best practices including ACT and DBT techniques.
 Cognitive-Behavioral treatments focus on mindset which also impacts your physical health and wellbeing.
 Mind and body cannot be separated, therefore, physical activity and healthy choices are always integrated into my treatment.

 In addition to individual counseling, I have expertise in consulting for SMBs to enhance employee wellness and EAP programs.
 Please email me for consulting requests.